-- Gum swelling and inflammation.
+- You’ll see gum swelling and inflammation.

 - Your baby may start to drool a lot; it can even lead to a facial rash.

-- He may refuse to eat.
+- They may refuse to eat.

-- He may have trouble sleeping.
+- They may have trouble sleeping.

 Teething can cause restlessness, irritability, and increased drooling.
 Some babies may be desperate and irritated because their situation is not comfortable at all.
 Other babies don’t seem to feel the change, their first tooth may sprout and they won’t even notice it.
-Now, despite being uncomfortable, teething should not cause too much pain, high fever, or diarrhea.
-If you notice any of these symptoms, you should contact your pediatrician.
+Try not to give your baby painkillers or rub oral anesthetics on their gums, because they can be dangerous.